 Since the fall of 2013, I’ve been teaching in the English Department at the University of Delaware (UD).
-I teach undergraduate classes in the professional writing concentration as well as courses that serve the University Writing Program.
+I teach undergraduate classes that focus on professional, technical, and business writing.
+In addition, I am currently the chair of the Interactive Media Minor, an interdisciplinary minor that provides students the opportunity to gain knowledge and skills applicable to various forms of interactive/digital media.
+I am also affiliate faculty for the Delaware Environmental Institute (DENIN).
 Prior to teaching at UD, I taught in the English Department at New Mexico State University (NMSU) as a graduate teaching assistant.

 University of Delaware

-English 462, Experiential Learning (Applied Environmental Writing) – course developed for instructional learning both in and out of class and beyond existing department courses.
-Discovery learning experiences includes research, service learning, and fieldwork.
+- English 462, Experiential Learning (Applied Environmental Writing) – course developed for instructional learning both in and out of class by partnering with botanical gardens and educational centers to create materials dealing with environmental issues.

 New Mexico State University